-In addition to the gathering and interpretation of data, today's business environment calls upon the analyst to communicate the results of data analysis to a variety of audiences.
+addition the gathering In to and interpretation of data, today's business environment calls upon the analyst to communicate the results of data analysis to a variety of audiences.
 In this course students will learn how to synthesize the technical components of data analysis into reports, presentations, and visual dashboards that are meaningful for the intended audience and deliver those components in a coherent, convincing format.